hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

-In this test case I read a sample JSON response from a file (you could also simply define a `String` in your test case) and let Jackson parse this JSON response using `ObjectMapper.readValue()`.
-I then compare the result of the conversion with an expected `WeatherResponse` to see if the conversion works as expected.
+In this test case I read a sample JSON response from a file and let Jackson parse this JSON response using `ObjectMapper.readValue()`.
+Then I compare the result of the conversion with an expected `WeatherResponse` to see if the conversion works as expected.

 You can argue that this kind of test is rather a unit than an integration test.
 Nevertheless, this kind of test can be pretty valuable to make sure that your JSON serialization and deserialization works as expected.
 Having these tests in place allows you to keep the integration tests around your REST API and your client classes smaller as you don't need to check the entire JSON conversion again.

 ## CDC Tests
-Consumer-Driven Contract (CDC) tests ensure that both parties involved in an interface between two services (the provider and the consumer) stick to the contract defined to keep the integration between these services intact.
+Consumer-Driven Contract (CDC) tests ensure that both parties involved in an interface between two services (the provider and the consumer) stick to the  defined interface contract.
+This way contract tests ensure that the integration between two services remains intact.

 Writing CDC tests can be as easy as sending HTTP requests to a deployed version of the service we're integrating against and verifying that the service answers with the expected data and status codes.
-Rolling our own CDC tests from scratch is straightforward but will soon send us down a rabbit hole.
-We need to somehow come up with a way to bundle our CDC tests, distribute CDC them between teams and need to find a mechanism for versioning.
+Rolling your own CDC tests from scratch is straightforward but will soon send you down a rabbit hole.
+All of a sudden you need come up with a way to bundle our CDC tests, distribute them between teams and find a way to do versioning.
 While this is certainly possible, I want to demonstrate a different way.

 In this example I'm using [Pact](https://github.com/DiUS/pact-jvm) to implement the consumer and provider side of our CDC tests.

 Pact is available for multiple languages and can therefore also be used in a polyglot context.
 Using Pact we only need to exchange JSON files between consumers and providers.
 One of the more advanced features even gives us a so called ["pact broker"](https://github.com/pact-foundation/pact_broker/tree/master) that we can use to exchange pacts between teams and show which services integrate with each other.

 Contract tests always include both sides of an interface -- the consumer and the provider.
 Both parties need to write and run automated tests to ensure that their changes don't break the interface contract.
-Let's take a look at both sides in our example.
+Let's see what either side has to do when using Pact.

 ### Consumer Test (our end)
 Our microservice consumes the weather API.
 So it's our responsibility to write a **consumer test** that defines our expectations for the contract (the API) between our microservice and the weather service.

 First we include a library for writing pact consumer tests in our `build.gradle`:

-    testCompile("au.com.dius:pact-jvm-consumer-junit_2.11:3.5.5")
+    testCompile('au.com.dius:pact-jvm-consumer-junit_2.11:3.5.5')

 Thanks to this library we can implement a consumer test and use pact's mock services: